Break a Broken Heart

-"Break a Broken Heart" is a song by Australian-Cypriot singer Andrew Lambrou, released on 2 March 2023.
-The song is set to represent Cyprus in the Eurovision Song Contest 2023 after being internally selected by CyBC, the Cypriot national broadcaster for the Eurovision Song Contest.
+"Break a Broken Heart" is a song by Australian singer Andrew Lambrou, released on 2 March 2023.
+It represented Cyprus in the Eurovision Song Contest 2023 after being internally selected by CyBC, the Cypriot national broadcaster for the Eurovision Song Contest.
+It finished in 12th place at the final with 126 points and reached the charts in Australia, Finland, Germany, Greece, Iceland, Lithuania, Sweden, and UK.